napari/napari-plugin-engine/README.md

 - enhanced API for retrieving plugin package metadata.
 - modified plugin call and registration exception handling
-- modified `HookResult` object and hook call loop, with ability to retrieve the `HookImpl` responsible for the result.
+- modified `HookResult` object and hook call loop, with ability to retrieve the `HookImplementation` responsible for the result.
 - lazy plugin discovery
 - some changes to variable and attribute naming
 - removed all deprecated code